 Foot and ankle fractures are among the most common broken bones today.
-At Hudson Valley Foot Associates, with offices in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the group of exemplary board-certified foot and ankle surgeons provides the highest standard of fracture care in the Hudson Valley.
+At Hudson Valley Foot Associates, with offices in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the group of exemplary board-certified foot and ankle surgeons provides the highest standard of fracture care in the Hudson Valley.
 Call the nearest office or book your appointment through the online scheduler today.

 Foot and ankle fractures are broken bones in either the feet or ankles.
 The most commonly broken bone in the foot is the fifth metatarsal, the long midfoot bone attached to your little toe.